ZeusOfTheCrows/lemminator-personal/README.md

 Lemminator is a generic web frontend meant to be hosted by the owner of your favorite instance.
 This prevents brand confusion that can arise when the website lives on a different domain name than the instance.
 You can run Lemminator independently if you want to, but keep in mind that instances may limit your in-browser API access via CORS.

+### Keyboard hotkeys

+While Lemminator generally caters to regular end users, its keyboard navigation is a fun gimmick for power users.
+The information below ought to be integrated into the UI at some point.

+#### Navigate between posts

+- `j` moves to the next post
+- `k` moves to the previous post
+- `o` opens the selected post

+`j`/`k` should work between pages.

+#### Navigate between comments

+- `j` moves to the next comment on the same level
+- `k` moves to the previous comment on the same level
+- `h` moves to the parent comment
+- `l` moves to the first child of the current comment

 ### Developing

 The codebase is a standard SvelteKit/Vite website.
 Run `yarn` to get your dependencies, then `yarn run dev` to get a development server up and running.